VISIT OUR ART STORE ▶

 Step 11: Final Adjustments and Body Painting

-Now, I add a bit more thickness next to the body to make the wings look heavier and to separate the wing borders from the veins.
+Now, the artist adds a bit more thickness next to the body to give the wings a heavier feel and to separate the wing borders from the veins.

 Add more thickness next to the body